George W. Della

 George W. Della (February 9, 1908 – August 11, 1990) was a politician and businessman from the U.S. state of Maryland.
-Trained as a lawyer, Della was appointed to the Maryland Senate in 1939 to represent a district in Baltimore and served until his retirement from politics.
-He served as President of the Maryland Senate from 1951 to 1955 and again from 1959 to 1963.
-Following his retirement in 1963, Della worked as a lobbyist for Baltimore Gas and Electric.
-His son, George W. Della, Jr., was a member of the Baltimore City Council from 1976 to 1983 and the Maryland Senate representing South Baltimore from 1983 to 2010.
+Trained as a lawyer, Della was appointed to the Maryland Senate in 1939 to represent a southern and southwestern district in Baltimore and served until his retirement from politics.
+He served as President of the Maryland Senate, (the upper chamber of the General Assembly of Maryland) from 1951 to 1955 and again from 1959 to 1963.
+Della was a member of the Democratic Party.

+Following his retirement in 1963, The elder Della worked as a lobbyist for the local utility, the Baltimore Gas & Electric Company (now currently renamed part of the larger Constellation Energy, part of regional utility Exelon).

+His son, George W. Della, Jr., was a member of the Baltimore City Council from 1976 to 1983 for the old 6th councilmanic district and also subsequently elected to the Maryland Senate also representing South and Southwestern Baltimore city (the same area as his father) from 1983 to 2010.

 Biography

 George W. Della was born February 9, 1908, in Baltimore, Maryland.
 He attained his education locally, attending Baltimore Public Schools and the Baltimore City College, from which he graduated in 1927.
 He went on to earn a Bachelor of Arts degree in Business Administration from the University of Baltimore in 1932 and, three years later, earned a law degree from that institution's School of Law.
 By 1936, Della had passed the Maryland Bar and begun to practice law, and the same year he was wed to Agnes H. Mattare, with whom he had three children, George, Mary, and Howard.